The eyes of our children

 If a vision problem is detected and treated early, a child may develop normal vision.

 To ensure that a child’s eye can develop normally, its brain needs certain impulses.
 However, if something is wrong with its eyes, these impulses may not occur.
 If visual problems are detected and treated early, the child may very well develop normal vision.
-Make an appointment with an optometrist if you have observed any of the following conditions in your baby or toddler, as they may be indications of a vision problem:
+Make an appointment with an eye doctor if you have observed any of the following conditions in your baby or toddler, as they may be indications of a vision problem:

 - Clearly visible and permanent strabismus